jacebrowning/jacebrowning.info/projects.md

 I enjoy building command-line utilities to automate developments tasks.
 Lately, I've been getting into more web development for fun.
 This projects list is more or less in order of completion date.

-<script data-name="BMC-Widget" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="jacebrowning" data-description="Support my projects!" data-message="Thank you for checking out my project.
+<script data-name="BMC-Widget" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="jacebrowning" data-description="Support my projects!" data-message="Thank you for checking out my projects.
 Buy me a coffee to support this work!" data-color="#85A9CA"  data-position="Right" data-x_margin="18" data-y_margin="18"></script>

 ## Doorstop